shraddha-an/puzzles/README.md

 11. Sort by Height: Some people are standing in a row in a park.
 There are trees between them which cannot be moved.
 Your task is to rearrange the people by their heights in a non-descending order without moving the trees.
 People can be very tall!

 12. String in Parantheses: Given a string containing () enclosing another string; reverse the contents of the () and return the string.
 Eg:  foo(bar)baz(blim) --> foorabbazmilb

+13. Alternating Sums: You are given an array of positive integers - the weights of the people.
+The first person goes into team 1, the second goes into team 2, the third goes into team 1 again, the fourth into team 2, and so on.
+Return an array of two integers, where the first element is the total weight of team 1, and the second element is the total weight of team 2 after the division is complete.

+14. Border to Rectangular Matrix: Given a rectangular matrix of characters, add a border of asterisks(*) to it.

+15. Array Similarity?: Two arrays are called similar if one can be obtained from another by swapping at most one pair of elements in one of the arrays.
+Given two arrays, check whether they are similar.